Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-coach.html.markdown

 #### Coach tours

-[Shearings](https://www.checkmybus.co.uk/) is a coach tour operator with an astonishing variety of holidays and tours, from 4 days in Scotland to 16 days in Croatia.
-Alfa Travel is another coach tour company that specialises in UK coach holidays, with a modern fleet of coaches and some lovely destinations to boot.
+[Shearings](https://www.shearings.com/) is a coach tour operator with an astonishing variety of holidays and tours, from 4 days in Scotland to 16 days in Croatia.
+[Alfa Travel](https://www.alfatravel.co.uk/coach-holidays/)specialises in UK coach holidays, with a modern fleet of coaches and some lovely destinations to boot.

 #### Travelling overnight